A Brilliant Legacy

 European taste for sparkling cut glass at this time was emulated in the United States in what was called the Brilliant Cut Glass Period.
 Over 1,000 cutting shops were founded to meet the demand and T.G.
 Hawkes & Company flourished.
 The company was in operation for 82 years.

 The T.G.
 Hawkes trademark is now owned by Hawkes Crystal and we are incredibly proud to be reviving the brand.
-Over 100 patterns were created by T.G.
-Hawkes, the most famous being the Nautilus, Chrysanthemum and Queens patterns.

 Our mission is not to reproduce original Hawkes designs revered by collectors, but to translate these original patterns and shapes into a new modern collection.
 To design hand cut crystal intriguing to new generations and traditional T.G.
 Hawkes & Company collectors alike.